 It was a great experience to get some fine tips about new products in the market and ways to arrange flowers.

 Pro Tip – If you keep changing the water of the flowers daily, they stay fresh longer.

-Pro tip– There is a long line to see these designs which move slowly, so avoid peak times and try to view in morning or later in the day.
+Pro Tip – There is a long line to see these designs which move slowly, so avoid peak times and try to view in the morning or later in the day.